syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Working-with-Annotations-Programmatically.md

 ## Delete all annotations

-PDF Viewer allows the user to delete all annotations programmatically without user interaction.
+The PDF Viewer enables users to programmatically remove all annotations from a document without requiring any user interaction.
+This option helps users to remove unwanted annotations from the document.

 ### Delete all annotations in the PDF file